isl-org/Open3D/docs/tutorial/reconstruction_system/system_overview.rst

 Example dataset
 ``````````````````````````````````````

-We provide default datasets such as Lounge RGB-D dataset from Stanford,
+We provide default datasets such as Lounge RGB-D dataset from Stanford, Bedroom RGB-D dataset from Redwood,
 Jack Jack RealSense L515 bag file dataset to demonstrate the system in this tutorial.
 Other than this, one may user any RGB-D data.
 There are lots of excellent RGBD datasets such as: